vijaysingla/CarND-Advanced-Lane-Lines/writeup.md

 ​

 The blue color in the stacked thresholds image shows edge detection using s-channnel thresholding by converting image into HLS domain.
-The green color in the stacked thresholds image shows edge detection using sobel threshold in x direction .
-The combination of s-channel threshold and sobelx threshold does a resonable job for edge detection for lanes in image.
+The green color in the stacked threshold image shows edge detection using l channel thresholding .
+The combination of s-channel threshold and l channel threshold does a resonable job for edge detection for lanes in image but there are some noise pixels in the image that can interfere with lane detection.
+To take care of some noise pixels, I used combination of Red color thresholding and s-channel thresholding.

 ​
 #### Perspective Transformation